Flow-based Generative Models for Learning Manifold to Manifold Mappings: Introduction

 The results in the literature, so far, on harnessing the power of DNNs for better analysis of manifold or structured data are impressive, but most approaches are discriminative in nature.
 In other words, the goal is to characterize the conditional distribution $P(Y|\phi(X))$ based on the predictor variables or features $X$, here $X$ is manifold-valued and the responses or labels $Y$ are Euclidean.
 The technical thrust is on the design of mechanisms to specify $\phi(\cdot)$ so that it respects the geometry of the data space.
-In contrast, work on the generative side is very sparse, and to our knowledge, only a couple of methods for a few specific manifolds have been proposed thus far \cite{brehmer2020flows,rey2019diffusion,miolane2020learning}.
-What this means is that our ability to approximate the full joint probability distribution when the data are manifold-valued remains limited.
-As a result, the numerous application settings where generative models have shown tremendous promise, namely, semi-supervised learning, data augmentation \cite{antoniou2017data,radford2015unsupervised} and synthesis of new image samples by modifying a latent variable \cite{kingma2018glow,sun2019dual} as well as numerous others, currently cannot be evaluated for domains with data-types that are not Euclidean vector-valued data.
+In contrast, work on the generative side is very sparse, and to our knowledge, only a couple of methods for a few specific manifolds have been proposed thus far \cite{brehmer2020flows,rey2019diffusion,miolane2020learning, huang2019manifold}.
+As a result, the numerous application settings where generative models have shown tremendous promise, namely, semi-supervised learning, data augmentation \cite{antoniou2017data,radford2015unsupervised} and synthesis of new image samples by modifying a latent variable \cite{kingma2018glow,sun2019dual} as well as numerous others, currently cannot be easily evaluated for domains with data-types that are not Euclidean vector-valued data.